 Dylas and Doug in Rune Factory 4.
 They constantly bicker, with Doug having no reservations about pressing Dylas' Berserk Button, and struggle to outdo one another in any sort of competition.
 But in the end, they still leave each other (anonymous) birthday presents every year.

 Plenty occur in Fire Emblem Awakening due to the massive amounts of possible supports between characters.
-One example is the Female Avatar and Lon'qu.
-She hassles him because he refuses to take her seriously and he finds her antics frustrating when he thinks she refuses to respect his phobia of women, but by A-support they get used so used to each other, he's conditioned to be distracted from his phobia around her.
+One example is the Female Avatar and Lon'qu, if they don't reach a Relationship Upgrade: she hassles him because he refuses to take her seriously and he finds her antics frustrating when he thinks she refuses to respect his phobia of women, but by A-support they get used so used to each other, he's conditioned to be distracted from his phobia around her.